britram/rains-prototype/draft-trammell-rains-protocol.md

 signed.
 To make sure that the content of a shard, P-Shard or zone is still accurate, a nonexistence update query {{nonexistence-update-query}} must be sent to the server having authority over that name.

-### Signatures in Assertions {#assertion-signatures}

-\[EDITOR'S NOTE: fix up or eliminate this section]

-A signature over an assertion contains the following information elements:

-- Algorithm: identifier of the algorithm used to generate the signature.
-- Keyspace: identifier of the key space used to generate the signature, i.e. how the key to verify the signature should be retrieved.
-RAINS supports an internal keyspace, but allows signatures using externally obtained keys to appear on assertions for additional security.
-- Keyphase: phase of the key used to generate the signature.
-Since multiple keys may be valid for a given authority at a given point in time, this allows the correct key to be retrieved directly.
-- Valid-Since: a timestamp of the start of validity of this signature.
-- Valid-Until: a timestamp of the end of validity of this signature.
-- Signature: the cryptographic signature itself, whose format is determined by the algorithm used.

-The signature protects all the information in an assertion as well as its own algorithm identifier, keyspace identifier, key phase, valid-since, and valid-until values; it does not protect other signatures on the assertion.

 ### Context in Assertions {#assertion-context}